publiclab/mapknitter/README.md

 ### Installation Steps

-You'll need Ruby v2.4.6 (use your local ruby version management system - RVM / rbenv / etc. - to install and set locally)
+You'll need Ruby v2.4.6 (use your local ruby version management system - RVM or rbenv - to install and set locally)

 1. Download a copy of the source with `git clone https://github.com/publiclab/mapknitter.git`
 2. Install gems with `bundle install` from the rails root folder.
 You may need to run `bundle update` if you have older gems in your environment.